Italian Market and Manayunk business owners hired armed security agents to scare off looters

 “We’ve always provided agents but not to this volume," Gallelli said.
 “My phone has been ringing nonstop.
 I’ve had to turn some things away.
 We’re pretty much fully deployed right now.”

-On Monday afternoon, the Philadelphia Department of Commerce held a video conference call with business leaders across the city.
-During the call, many business owners expressed alarm and frustration about what the police could and could not do to help.
-City leaders advised them to save video surveillance tapes of break ins, document damage and take down license plates of perpetrators.
+During a video conference call with the Philadelphia Department of Commerce on Monday, many business owners expressed alarm and frustration about what the police could and could not do to help.
+City leaders advised them to save video surveillance tapes of break-ins, document damage, and take down license plates of perpetrators.
 It wasn’t clear during the call, McCauley said, whether police would review the footage and track down owners of cars used in crimes when things quieted down.

 McCauley said the lack of police resources prompted the MDC to hire five to seven security agents to patrol Manayunk at night beginning Monday.
 On Tuesday, she said, residents and business owners alike expressed relief.

 The agent, who declined to provide his name, was chatty as he talked about his training and experience.
-He said he served five years in the National Guard and was trained and authorized by the state police to use the shotgun, handcuffs, a stun gun, tactical knife and pepper spray, if necessary.
-The agent, who is black, said he’s had residents call the police on him during jobs, but he and fellow team members always let the local police district know they’re there ahead of time and stay in touch through the night.
+He said he served five years in the National Guard and was trained and authorized by the state police to use the shotgun, handcuffs, a stun gun, tactical knife, and pepper spray, if necessary.
+The agent, who is black, said he’s had residents call the police on him during jobs, but he and fellow team members always let the local police district know they’re there ahead of time.

-Resident Morgan Hugo, 39, who lives at 9th and Kimball Streets, said she was initially surprised Monday evening when she saw the agents.
+Morgan Hugo, 39, who lives at Ninth and Kimball Streets, said she was initially surprised Monday evening when she saw the agents.
 “I didn’t know who they were,” but word spread quickly among neighbors who had largely positive reactions.

 “It’s sad to know that we are in a security state right now, but also, it’s like, these businesses have been here for years," Hugo said.

-Scot Ziskind had a visceral reaction to the security agents hired by the Italian Market’s business association.
-He said he was “appalled.”
+Scot Ziskind said he was “appalled” by the security agents hired by the Italian Market’s business association.

 “I don’t have a problem with people hiring a security company to put guards in their stores — I have a problem with people walking around my neighborhood with shotguns,” Ziskind said.
 “It’s scary."

-Ziskind, 62, who has lived near the Italian Market for 35 years, said he owns a handgun and a .410 pistol shotgun for “personal protection.”
-He said the shotgun he owns has far less fire power than the 20-gauge shotgun being carried by some of the hired security agents, whom he characterized as “overarmed.”
+Ziskind, 62, who has lived near the Italian Market for 35 years, owns a handgun and a .410 pistol shotgun for “personal protection.”
+He said his shotgun has far less firepower than the 20-gauge shotgun being carried by some of the hired security agents, whom he characterized as “overarmed.”